andrasq/node-qmock/README.md

 Change Log
 ----------

+- 0.16.0 - breaking: fix mockHttp semantics to not auto-install on load and to uninstall completely on unmock, ensure req.socket.abort and req.socket.destroy are usable after mock request starts, only invoke mockHttp response handler after 30 ms unless, unless data "starts arriving" (is written), or .end()
 - 0.15.0 - expose `disrequire` under the package name as well (alias of unrequire), upgrade disrequire to hugely improve worst case speed
 - 0.14.3 - make mockHttpServer match paths by full url, path+query, or just pathname